Tags: canton daml blockchain

 curl -s http://localhost:7576/v2/packages | jq .

-The main package ID from inspect-dar should appear in both package lists.
+The main package ID from inspect-dar should appear in each participant's package list.

 Some automation sandboxes restrict local server sockets.
 If the Canton process fails with an error like: